As we say goodbye to the summer, this feels like a good time to run through some of the work LucidePost has been up to as we came out of lockdown.

 'Sometimes the Internet gets Weird', features ex-footballer Jimmy Bullard and famous English Bulldog Chester, still available on the Urban Paw website.

 This was followed by a long run of work with Vice on various lifestyle projects; from a series of Arty and Crafty Vice i-D and Levis films, some cool upcycling tips from Adidas...

 ...to its more recent Grant's Whisky series, which I'd really like to talk more about.

 This series was launched globally back in August, and presents an inspiring and original view of ways to help your friends through life's little hurdles, from a living statue teaching you 'How to switch off' in Greece, to trendy Columbian barbers teaching 'Ways to open up' or a comedian testing his set on the street of Johannesburg to 'Win people over', to name but a few. (related article)

 Whilst the content was great to work on, grading this project was also pretty epic, from the main stories, which included product and non-product versions, to various language cut-downs, some with presenters and some without, to socials.
-This project was vast and grading all its content was a fun and solid run of rewarding work.
+This project was vast and grading all its content was a solid run of fun and rewarding work.